 All psychologists registered with the BIG register have a unique BIG-number which can be checked by the public.

-To see if you can register in the BIG-register directly with your foreign diploma, see this page of the website of BIG-register.
+- To see if you can register in the BIG-register directly with your foreign diploma, see the website.

 The NIP administers various registration arrangements for psychologists.
 These registrations set standards to protect patients against incompetent and unqualified professionals.
 Also, the registrations secure and advance the quality of psychological care.
 The NIP administers the following seven registrations: